Kevin Marsh

 Kevin Marsh (born 14 November 1954) is the Editor of the BBC College of Journalism.

 Early life

-He was born in Doncaster, West Riding of Yorkshire, in 1954 to John and Elizabeth Jill Marsh.
+Marsh was born in 1954 in Doncaster, West Riding of Yorkshire to John and Elizabeth Jill Marsh.
 He attended Doncaster Grammar School from 1966–73 and became Captain of School, as well as Captain of Cricket.
-He read Classics and English at Christ Church, Oxford and gained an MA in the year1978.
+He read Classics and English at Christ Church, Oxford and gained an MA in 1978.
 He also wrote for Isis magazine.

 Career

 BBC

 He joined the BBC as a news trainee in 1978.
 After working in Blackburn, Birmingham, and Belfast, he joined the BBC Radio 4 Programme, The World at One - then presented by Sir Robin Day.

 In 1986, he joined ITN and returned to the BBC at the beginning of 1988 as Deputy editor of The World at One.
 In August 1989 he became Editor of PM, moving on three years later to edit The World at One.
 In 1996, he became joint editor of both The World at One and PM and in 1998, launched the new Sunday morning news programme Broadcasting House, presented by Eddie Mair.